virtual-labs/exp-loops-iitk/experiment/theory.md

 The execution of programming language codes is done by a compiler.
 A compiler is given a set of codes or rather a sequence of codes that perform a desired task.
-The task may or may not be repetitive but the compiler is smart enough to process it.Such repetitive code is known as a 'loop'.<br>
+The task may or may not be repetitive but the compiler is smart enough to process it.
+Such repetitive code is known as a 'loop'.<br>
 Loop is a sequential set of instructions which gets executed multiple times to reduce minimize the repetition of code.<br>
 In Python, we have two types of loops :<br>
 i. for loop<br>